YES Is The Answer For Brokers & Advisors

 YES Yacht Executive Solutions not only serves the long term interests of yacht owners, but also compliments the current advisory team: attorneys, CPAs, wealth managers and yacht brokers as well.

-YES Yacht Executive Solutions helps yacht brokers and all types of advisors.
 A happy, satisfied, more prosperous yacht owner is more likely to continue the yachting lifestyle, and more likely to buy larger yachts if the purchase is economically justifiable and does not adversely impact his net worth.

 While we seek to work closely with yacht brokers, and financial advisors, we are not yacht brokers or investment advisors ourselves and should not be confused as such.

 We don’t compete with any advisors, but rather make current advisors more productive and efficient in providing services to our joint clients.

 Few investment, legal or tax advisors are proficient when working with non financial assets – especially yachts.
 Likewise no one expects yacht brokers to be tax or economic experts.
 You can't blame them - it's not their job.

 Most professionals are actually prohibited from even expressing opinions on areas beyond their areas of competence.

 Nevertheless, the yachting lifestyle can sometimes be a point of conflict between advisors and passionate clients with costly pursuits.
 A long term relationship can quickly "go south", from good, to bad, to ugly.

 YES Yacht Executive Solutions helps advisors better serve their clients for everyone's benefit.

 If owning a yacht can be net worth neutral and cash flow positive, that means a client with more cash to invest since it was not spent to buy a yacht and a client that will not lose money when he sells a depreciated asset in the future.
 In short, a wealthier client.
 And isn’t that the primary role of a financial advisor?